conda-forge/pingouin-feedstock/README.md

 Home: https://pingouin-stats.org/

-Package license: BSD-3-Clause
+Package license: GPL-3.0

-Feedstock license: BSD 3-Clause
+Feedstock license: GPL-3.0

 Summary: Pingouin is an open-source statistical package written in Python 3 and based mostly on Pandas and NumPy